john-cd/rust_howto/tools/src/bin/crate_indices/README.md

 # Index of crates

+The `crate_indices` tool creates indexes of crates e.g. by category and by alphabetical order.
+Run the tool via `just crate_indices`.

 ## 'crates by category' page

 To generate `crates_by_category.md`,

+a.
 Extract all crates listed in `crates.md`

 ```sh
 grep -Po '(?<=\]\[c-)\w+?(?=\])' ./src/key_crates/crates_alpabetical.md > ./tools/src/bin/crate_indices/crates.txt